18F/2015-foia-hub/docs/source/api.rst

 consuming to process."

 Simple request: "A FOIA request that an agency anticipates will involve a small volume of material or will be able to processed relatively quickly.

 **FOIA Libaries**

 The response for each entity provides a foia_libraries list.
-A FOIA library is a URL to an online page that lists responsive documents an entity has decided to make available publically.
+A FOIA library is a URL to an online page that lists responsive documents an entity has decided to make available publicly.
 This is a list because agencies/offices sometimes have multiple FOIA libraries.

 * url: The URL of the online FOIA library
 * link_text: The link text that is associated with that library.
 This helps a human determine the difference between libraries.

 """"""""""""""""""""""""""""""""""
 GET /api/agency/{{slug}}
 """"""""""""""""""""""""""""""""""

 where {{slug}} is a slug that identifies an agency.

 This returns something like the following::